-Finally, I must again emphasise that Núñez Jiménez is not to blame for his graphical errors.
+Finally, I would like to emphasise again that Núñez Jiménez is not to blame for his graphical errors.
 There is no question of intent.
-However, in this study I demonstrated that certain archaeologists do not have any problem producing incorrect graphical material – not even after having been alerted by me about that – and still continue either to re-produce that incorrect material, or maintain that their (falsified) illustrations offer the correct renderings of certain rock art panels.
-In such cases there is question of intentionally lying to the readers of their publications.
-Why would – for instance – Scaffidi and Tung publish incorrect (falsified) illustrations (2020: Fig. 3ab), when in the same paper they refer to the correct drawings published by Núñez Jiménez (1986) and Van Hoek (2010)?
-Why ignoring correct material and publishing incorrect illustrations?
-Scaffidi and Tung are lying to their readers and to their colleagues, because they do not want to admit that their 2020 (Fig. 3ab) “photos” and their conclusion based thereon are incorrect, and do not want to admit either that the photos in their “Erratum” are not original photos.
-Again, I wonder why I was never allowed to see the original photos!
-I still would love to see them.
+However, in this study I demonstrated that certain archaeologists do not have any problem publishing incorrect graphical material – not even after having been alerted by me about that – and still continue either to re-produce that incorrect material, or maintain that their illustrations offer the correct renderings of certain rock art panels.
+In such cases there is question of intentionally misleading the readers of their publications.

 I am much indebted to Rainer Hostnig for sharing with me numerous photos (not only of Chillihuay) and pieces of information about Andean rock art.
 Rainer also made available to me the 1986-book by Antonio Núñez Jiménez, which I used intensively over the past years.
-I also would like to thank Justin Jennings for supporting me in the Tung-Scaffidi issue.
-Last but not least I am grateful to my wife Elles for her assistance at Quebrada de la Tuna (and Quilcapampa) and for her ongoing support at home (also defending and supporting me against Tung and Scaffidi).
+Last but not least I am grateful to my wife Elles for her assistance at Quebrada de la Tuna (and Quilcapampa) and for her ongoing support at home.

 Cardona Rosas, A. 2016.
 Huacas paqariscas y mitos: el viaje de los muertos.
 Grabados antropo-esqueléticos y fardos antropomorfos en el valle de Arequipa.
 En: Rupestreweb.